swiftlang/swift-testing/Sources/Testing/Testing.docc/Attachments.md

 - When using Swift Package Manager's `swift test` command, you can pass the `--attachments-path` option.
 The testing library saves attachments to the specified directory.

+  If you do not pass the `--attachments-path` option, the testing library does not save any attachments you record.

 ## Topics